 An introduction to Aboriginal world view and culture organized on an historical basis, from Creation to 1969, emphasizing Aboriginal culture and experience in Canada.
 Aboriginal perspectives will be introduced through traditional teaching methods and contributions from elders and other community members.

-To develop a foundation for further inquiries into Aboriginal Studies.
+DEVS 220 will help you develop a foundation for further inquiries into Aboriginal Studies.
 Students will develop a general knowledge of North American Indigenaity with a focus on Aboriginal peoples in Canada.
 This course will prepare the student to evaluate written and oral historical/cultural knowledge in regard to Aboriginal people and issues.
 The student will develop strategies for analyzing primary sources as well as acquire a basic knowledge of secondary resources.
 Students will challenge pre-conceived ideas acquired as citizens of a colonial culture.
 Course lectures and material will be presented from an Aboriginal perspective.
 The instructor will use both Indigenous and Western pedagogies.

 |Essay #1||4-5 pages||15%|